yourlabs/cli2/tutorial.md

 # you will probably run this from your directory parent to manage.py:
 $ clilabs clilabs.django:create auth.user username=pony is_superuser=1

+# django is a builtin module, you can use + instead of clilabs.:
+$ clilabs +django:create auth.user username=pony is_superuser=1

+# for idempotent create, add field names to use as reference
+$ clilabs +django:create auth.user username=pony is_superuser=1 username

 # i just checked and chpasswd command in django supports only interactive
-$ clilabs clilabs.django:chpasswd /path/to/password username=pony
+$ clilabs +django:chpasswd yourpassword username=pony

 # supports stdin too with -
-$ echo yourpassword | clilabs.django:chpasswd - username=pony
+$ echo yourpassword | +django:chpasswd - username=pony

 # find stuff:
-$ clilabs clilabs.django:list auth.user username is_superuser
+$ clilabs +django:ls auth.user username is_superuser
 | pk | username | is_superuser |
 | 1  | pony     |     True     |
 | 2  | ninja    |     False    |

-# and filter
+# kwargs are passed to filter
-$ clilabs clilabs.django:list auth.user username is_superuser=true
+$ clilabs +django:ls auth.user username is_superuser=true
 | pk | username | is_superuser |
 | 1  | ninja    |     True     |

+# you can also delete
+$ clilabs +django:delete auth.user username=lol123

 # count supports filters too
 $ clilabs clilabs.django:count is_superuser=true